sphinx-doc/sphinx/doc/extdev/index.rst

             * The core logic of the extension is parallelly executable during the writing phase.

+* ``'parallel_post_transform_safe'``: a boolean that specifies if parallel post-processing of doctrees can be used.
+This is only relevant in case ``parallel_write_safe`` is also active.
+Post transformation also contains the ``doctree-resolved`` event.
+This can greatly improve the performance for extensions that do compute intensive tasks in that event.
+  Since extensions usually don't negatively influence the process, this defaults to ``True``.
+Technically, the post transform and ``doctree-resolved`` is shifted to the parallel writing worker.

+  .. note:: The *parallel-post-transform-safe* extension must satisfy the
+            following conditions:

+            * The core logic of the extension is parallelly executable during the writing phase (precondition from ``parallel_write_safe``).
+            * The extension does not write data to the environment during post-transform or ``doctree-resolved`` that is expected later in the build to be available, e.g. for the ``build-finished`` event.
+The environment of each subprocess will be discarded after finish writing.

 APIs used for writing extensions
 --------------------------------